-Prior authorization is required.
+Prior authorization is required

-I. Percutaneous Tibial Nerve Stimulation (PTNS)

-A. Initiation of Percutaneous Tibial Nerve Stimulation
+- I. Percutaneous Tibial Nerve Stimulation (PTNS) - A. Initiation of Percutaneous Tibial Nerve Stimulation

-PacificSource may consider Percutaneous Tibial Nerve Stimulation (PTNS) (e.g., Urgent PC Neuromodulation system) medically necessary when ALL the following criteria are met:
+PacificSource may consider Percutaneous Tibial Nerve Stimulation (PTNS) (e.g., Urgent PC Neuromodulation system) medically necessary when ALL the following criteria is met:

-- 1. Diagnosis of stress, urge or mixed urinary incontinence - 2.
-All other causes of overactive bladder (OAB) have been ruled out (e.g., anatomical variances, infection, multiple sclerosis, Parkinson disease, spinal cord injury) - 3.
-Symptoms of OAB (e.g., urinary frequency, urge incontinence and urinary urgency) have persisted for at least 3 months - 4.
-OAB symptoms limit the member's ability to participate in daily activities - 5.
-Failure of at least 12 weeks of conservative medical management that includes both of the following: - Behavioral therapy (e.g., pelvic floor muscle training timed voids and fluid management) - Pharmacotherapy (failed at least 2 medications e.g., oral/transdermal anticholinergic and/or antimuscarinics medications), unless contraindicated
+- 1. Diagnosis of Urge/Overactive Bladder Incontinence, or mixed incontinence with symptoms that have persisted for over 3 months. - 2.
+All other causes of incontinence have been ruled out (e.g., anatomical variances, infection, multiple sclerosis, Parkinson disease) - 3.
+Urge/Overactive Bladder symptoms limit the member's ability to participate in daily activities - 4.
+Failure of at least 3 months of conservative medical management that includes both of the following: - Behavioral therapy (e.g., pelvic floor muscle training timed voids and fluid management) - Pharmacotherapy (failed at least 2 medications e.g., oral/transdermal anticholinergic and/or antimuscarinics medications), unless contraindicated